Redcliff, Alberta

 Redcliff is a town in southern Alberta, Canada.
 Adjacent to the City of Medicine Hat to the east and Cypress County to the west and north, the town is bisected by Highway 1 (Trans-Canada Highway) and is located on the north bank of the South Saskatchewan River.

 Situated at a high elevation relative to the surrounding landscape, the Town of Redcliff offers views of the South Saskatchewan River valley, the City of Medicine Hat, and Cypress Hills.
 The cliffs that overlook the river valley resemble badland formations.

 History

 Redcliff's history began in the 1880s with the discovery of abundant coal and natural gas reserves.
 Access to this inexpensive resource led to Redcliff being promoted as the "Smokeless manufacturing centre of the West".
 This drew industries that manufactured diverse products such as shoes, gloves, cigars, trucks, bricks, glass, and flour among others.
-In June 1915, a tornado (at the time called a cyclone) ravaged several of these businesses, thus starting a decline in Redcliff's economy.
+On June 25, 1915, a violent F4 tornado (at the time called a cyclone) ravaged several of these businesses, thus starting a decline in Redcliff's economy.
 World War I and a flu epidemic ended the economic prosperity.
 The community experienced a resurgence in growth following World War II.